jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ##### Tracing is Not Always Hard

-If an object symbol has no object line or type line, then finding the target object and type is much simpler, because no redirectioning at all takes place.
+If an object symbol has no object line or type line, then finding the target object and type is much simpler, because no redirecting at all takes place.
 The symbol is its own object and type.

 ![](images/Symbol%20Language%20(2004).028f.png)